 After loading the installation disc, double click Sentinel Technical Supervisor and follow the on screen instructions to install.

-The Technical Supervisor is a private service that provides a graphical interface to polled data from all stations and hardware components that are held in the log files of the NAS recorders.
+The Technical Supervisor is a private service that provides a graphical interface to the data polled from all stations using SNMP (Simple Network Management Protocol) and hardware components that are held in the log files of the NAS recorders.
 The technical supervisor enables the user to drill down into this data as required.

 Desktop icons